-- Does it bug you that some politicians are so twisted inside that they say they "condemn" a candidate they know is bad for America, but still "endorse" him at the same time?
+Does it bug you that some politicians are so twisted inside that they say they "condemn" another politician they know is bad for America, but still "endorse" him/her at the same time?

-- Does it bug you when you hear someone say America's better off when fewer people get to vote?
+Does it bug you when someone says that America's better off when fewer people are allowed to vote?

 Most of America's traditional values — such as a family-supporting wage for 40 hours/week of work; the moral examples of curing the sick and feeding the needy; the drive to make every child into a responsible, learned, contributing adult even if the parents weren't; the basic principle that no innocent American citizen should be denied their vote — are all Democratic principles.
-If this sounds more like you, get it touch with us and we'd love to talk to you, or just come to our meetings (below) and see for yourself.
+If this sounds more like you, get it touch with us and we'd love to talk to you.

 About the Woodford Democrats